pahlawandevisa/Universal-PHP-Mailer/README.md

-# Universal PHP Mailer
+╦ ╦┌┐┌┬┬  ┬┌─┐┬─┐┌─┐┌─┐┬    ╔═╗╦ ╦╔═╗  ╔╦╗┌─┐┬┬  ┌─┐┬─┐
+║ ║││││└┐┌┘├┤ ├┬┘└─┐├─┤│    ╠═╝╠═╣╠═╝  ║║║├─┤││  ├┤ ├┬┘
+╚═╝┘└┘┴ └┘ └─┘┴└─└─┘┴ ┴┴─┘  ╩  ╩ ╩╩    ╩ ╩┴ ┴┴┴─┘└─┘┴└─

-Easy to use yet powerful PHP mailer, capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence `Universal`.
+Super easy to use yet powerful PHP mailer, capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence `Universal`.

 ## Self-configuring
 If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
 With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. **Universal PHP Mailer** is self-configuring.
 Just give it whatever content you have and fire it off.
-It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are appropriate.
+It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are necessary.

 ## Efficiency for High Volume Mailing (Bulk)
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

-## Handles virtually anything:
+## Handles Any Kind of Content

 ### Non-multipart mail:
 - only one `attachment`